cubeo77/1800_202510_BBY21/README.md

 - Blair C. Tate - Student at BCIT with a love for art and math ;d
 - Ashmeet Singh - I love to Cook.
+- Hi, my name is Esin-Im excited to see great ides come out of this projects!

 ---